Chris-253/Lab-05---Combinatorial-Logic/README.md

 ### 1 - Explain the role of the Top Level file.

+The top level file declares inputs and outputs and connects the different logic gates together to get a final result.
+In this lab we used the Maxterm from the first gate to both control an LED and as an input into our Minterm.
+Our Minterm gate then outputted to a second LED

 ### 2 - Explain the function of the Constraints file.

+The constraints file determines what the program has/does not have access to.
+In our case we had to uncomment the lines that instantiated switch0-6 and led0-1 so that we could use them when we connected to the basys3 board.

 ### 3 - Was the selection of Minterm and Maxterm correct for each circuit?
 What would you have chosen?

+the Maxterm worked really well because you could do 2 simple groups of 8 that covers all the terms.
+The Minterm was simple enough that I would not have considered changing it.